wiremock/wiremock.org/_studio_docs/automated-testing-with-java.md

 layout: docs
 title: Automated Testing with Java
 toc_rank: 40
-description: Creating automated tests in Java and MockLab
+description: Creating automated tests in Java and WireMock Studio
 ---

-Everything that can be done with MockLab's web UI can also be done via its APIs.
+Everything that can be done with WireMock Studio's web UI can also be done via its APIs.
 This can be useful when automating testing, as it allows stubs to be configured and torn down on-demans by individual test cases rather than it being necessary to configure an entire test suite's stubs manually up-front.
 Working this way can make your tests a lot more readable as it makes their preconditions expicit.

-MockLab's API is 100% compatible with [WireMock's](http://wiremock.org/docs/api/).
-This means that WireMock can be used as a Java client for MockLab.
+WireMock's API is 100% compatible with [WireMock's](http://wiremock.org/docs/api/).
+This means that WireMock can be used as a Java client for WireMock Studio.

 ## Adding WireMock to your project